rafaelcn72/GettingAndCleaningProject/README.md

 2.) run_analysis.R: this R script file contains the code used to perform the analyses described in all five steps of the project instructions.

-3.) file.txt: This file is the output of the 5th step in the project instructions.
+3.) get_proj_mean.txt: This file is the output of the 5th step in the project instructions.
 This is the file that was uploaded to the course website.